 - Students will conduct themselves in such a manner as not to endanger the safety or welfare of their fellow students.

-- Students must comply with the following College rules and may be subject to discipline, including suspension or expulsion, for the following offenses:
+- Students must comply with the following and may be subject to discipline, including suspension or dismissal for the following offenses:

 - Obstruction or disruption of the normal operations of the College or activities authorized by the College.